Shelagh Delaney: Other work

 Delaney's second play The Lion in Love followed in 1960.
 The Encyclopedia of British Writers: 19th and 20th Centuries comments that it "portrays an impoverished family, whose income comes from peddling trinkets", but "the best qualities of the first play are absent."
 The novelist Jeanette Winterson has commented that the contemporary reviews of these first two plays' first performances "read like a depressing essay in sexism".
 Sweetly Sings the Donkey, a collection of short stories, appeared in 1963.

 A Taste of Honey was adapted into a film of the same title, released in 1961 with Delaney as an extra in the opening netball scene.
 Delaney wrote the screenplay with the director, Tony Richardson.
 According to critics, the film script "contrives to keep in Delaney's best lines while creating a cinematic rather than a theatrical experience".
 It won the BAFTA Award for Best British Screenplay and the Writers' Guild of Great Britain Award in 1962.
 Delaney's other screenplays include The White Bus, Charlie Bubbles (both 1967) and Dance with a Stranger (1985).
 She also wrote the BBC series "The House That Jack Built" (1977), which she later adapted as an Off-Off-Broadway play in 1979.
-In 1985 Delaney was elected a Fellow of the Royal Society of Literature.

 Delaney wrote several radio plays, including Tell Me a Film (2003), Country Life (2004) and its sequel Whoopi Goldberg's Country Life, which was broadcast in The Afternoon Play slot on BBC Radio 4 in June 2010.

+In 2011, after Delaney's death, an unproduced and unpublished script, Catch Me Who Can, was discovered by her daughter Charlotte Delaney.
+It was adapted, by Charlotte, as an audio production in 2026 and released on Spotify, with the voices of Toby Jones and Rita Tushingham.

-Death and legacy
+Death

-Delaney died from breast cancer and heart failure in 2011, five days before her 73rd birthday, at the home of her daughter Charlotte in Suffolk, England.
-She is survived by her daughter and three grandchildren.
+Delaney died from breast cancer and heart failure in 2011, five days before her 73rd birthday, at the home of her daughter Charlotte in Suffolk, England, survived by her daughter and three grandchildren.

+Legacy

+In 1985 Delaney was elected a Fellow of the Royal Society of Literature (FRSL).

 In 1986, the Smiths' lead singer and lyricist Morrissey said: "I've never made any secret of the fact that at least 50 per cent of my reason for writing can be blamed on Shelagh Delaney".
 The lyrics of "This Night Has Opened My Eyes" are a retelling of the plot of A Taste of Honey, using many direct quotations from the play.
 Morrissey chose a photo of Delaney as the artwork on the album cover for the Smiths' 1987 compilation album Louder Than Bombs as well as the single "Girlfriend in a Coma".

-The first full-length study of her life and work was written by John Harding in 2014, entitled Sweetly Sings Delaney.
+The first full-length study of her life and work was written by John Harding in 2014, titled Sweetly Sings Delaney.

 Tastes of Honey, a biography of Delaney by Selina Todd, was published in 2019.